CUAHSI/gallery/source/gallery/R/index.rst

     ---
     :img-top: /_static/thumbnail-ee2a4c2151f24115a12e34d4d22d96fe

-    **Introduction to Time Series Analysis for Hydrol...**
+    **Introduction to Time Series Analysis**

-        Time series are a special class of dataset, where a response variable is tracked over time.
-The frequency of measurement and the timespan of the da...
+        This exercise will demonstrate how to create a time series object and decompose it into seasonal, trend and error components.

     .. link-button:: ee2a4c2151f24115a12e34d4d22d96fe